-Expat Living In The Philippines
+Expat Tax In Philippines – Expat Living In Philippines

-Guide To US Expat Tax In The Philippines
+Guide To U.S. Expat Tax In Philippines

-As a U.S. taxpayer, all worldwide income is subject to taxation and reporting and for US expat tax in the Philippines you are required to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline).
-The tax treatment for different classes of income can vary greatly from the Philippines and the U.S.
+As a U.S. taxpayer, all worldwide income is subject to taxation and reporting.
+For most expatriates you have a requirement to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline).
+The tax treatment for different classes of income can vary greatly from Philippines and the U.S.

 Philippines Expat Income Taxes

 Who Is Liable For Income Taxes In Philippines